 James Samuel Wadsworth was born on October 30, 1807 in Geneseo, New York.
 He was a wealthy landowner who devoted his life to pubic service and politics, eventually becoming a Free Soil Republican.
 At the start of the Civil War he offered himself to the Union cause, rising to command of a division.
 He was a candidate for Governor of New York but refused to leave the army to campaign and was not elected.

 Rufus Dawes, the lieutenant colonel of the 6th Wisconsin Volunteers in the Iron Brigade, wrote that Wadsworth, “was an intensely practical commander, indefatigable as a worker, and looking closely after details.
 No commander could do more for the personal comfort of his men.”

-There is a monument to James Wadsworth on the Wilderness Battlefield where he was mortally wounded on May 5, 1864.
-Fort Wadsworth, a strongpoint in the siege lines around Petersburg, can still be seen today.
+There is a monument to James Wadsworth on the Wilderness Battlefield.
+He was mortally wounded there on May 5, 1864.
+Fort Wadsworth is a strongpoint in the siege lines around Petersburg, Virginia, and can still be seen today.
 A larger and more substantial Fort Wadsworth guarded the west side of the entrance to New York Harbor.